yueyu19/yueyu19.github.io/_teaching/traffic.md

 # Optimization models for traffic equilibra

 There are different optimization-based models for computing traffic flow vectors that satisfies the Wardrop equilibrium principle, each based on different assumption on the link traffic dynamics.
-Here we discuss two of the most common ones.
+Here we discuss two of the most popular ones.

 ## Beckmann's model